van001/lesscode-fp/README.md

 Many of the real-world problems involve :
 - processing data sequentially / concurrently.
 - processing synchronously / asynchronously.
-- processing bulk / continious stream of data.
+- processing bulk / continuous stream of data.

 ### Sequential
-Doing bunch of things one after another, like reading content of one file, converting it to uppercase and writing back to another file.
+Doing things one after another, like reading the file, converting it to uppercase, and writing back to another file.

 input.txt
 ```